graeme-lockley/graeme-lockley.github.io/content/posts/20260427-loss-of-trust-transition-of-order/index.md

 ## The Illusion of Collapse

 The first analytical mistake is to assume that disappointing outcomes necessarily mean institutional failure.
 In many cases, the opposite is true: institutions are operating effectively, but toward ends that are narrower, more selective, and less publicly defensible than the purposes once ascribed to them.

-- Governments still legislate, tax, and administer.
-- Markets still concentrate and deploy capital.
-- Multinational firms still scale with extraordinary efficiency.
-- International institutions still coordinate, but often unevenly and under strong power constraints.
+Governments still legislate, tax, and administer.
+Markets still concentrate and deploy capital.
+Multinational firms still scale with extraordinary efficiency.
+International institutions still coordinate — but often unevenly and under strong power constraints.

 The widening distance between institutional promise and institutional output is what produces the contemporary crisis of confidence.
 Trust weakens not merely when systems stop working, but when they work in ways that no longer feel aligned with the common good.
 The clearest illustration of that pattern sits at the heart of democratic politics itself.